AlinaBrode/am_lang/docs/plans.md

 # Site
-* create a new post in telegram about bilingual signs
 * https://www.internations.org/armenia-expats/russians#:~:text=%2A%20Browse%20our%20high,Russian%20embassy%20and%20many%20others
   * find other russians to share your hobbies with - find groups for studying Armenian, share site and channel
 * find forums and channels with armenian tutors, ask them about our site, would they consider it interesting or helpful